bundlecraft-io/bundlecraft/tests/README.md

 # Testing BundleCraft

-This document provides comprehensive guidance for running, understanding, and maintaining the BundleCraft test suite. **No prior pytest experience required!**
+This document provides comprehensive guidance for running, understanding, and maintaining the BundleCraft test suite.

 ---